anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_11_1.png)

 That doesn't seem to work.
-Actually the reason is clear.
+The reason is clear.
 Edges of the I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup>
 have different intensity than `corners_suppressed`, since `corners_suppressed` has been blurred.
-We want them to have same intensity in edges so that they cancel the edges when they subtracted.
+We want them to have the same intensity in edges so that they cancel the edges when they are subtracted.

 We can actually make the edges of I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup> similar intensity by applying Gaussian blur to I<sub>x</sub><sup>2</sup> and I<sub>y</sub><sup>2</sup> seperately before multiplying them.
-We will apply the blur to squared gradients to make sure the corners are less affected from the blur.
+We will apply the blur to squared gradients to make sure the corners are less affected by the blur.

 ```python